mtemporim/Git/Git/InicialCommands.md

+## On Visual Studio Code

--- If you want to make explicit the GIT command interpreter as default in VSCode, do the following procedure
+If you want to make explicit the GIT command interpreter as default in VSCode, do the following procedure

 Access the "File" menu --> "Preferences" --> "Settings" Click "Open Settings (JASON)" in the upper right corner and add the following lines in the settings.json file: